$\overline{\Sigma}^{\pm}$ production in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV with ALICE: Experimental apparatus, data sample and analysis

 The identification of \nbar clusters in the PHOS is based on three variables: the shower shape, the neutrality of a cluster, and the cluster energy.
+In addition, a loose time cut of 150 ns is applied for PHOS clusters to remove the pileup contribution.
 The shower shape identification is based on the fact that showers produced by antibaryons are characterized by generally larger dispersion values compared to electromagnetic ones.
-To quantify the shower shape, the two variables, $M_{20}$ and $M_{02}$, are used.
+To quantify the shower shape, the two variables, $\lambda_\mathrm{short}$ and $\lambda_\mathrm{long}$, are used.
 They are by definition the eigenvalues of the two-dimensional dispersion matrix $M_\mathrm{ij}=\sum w_\mathrm{k}(x_\mathrm{i,k}-\bar{x_\mathrm{i}})(x_\mathrm{j,k}-\bar{x_\mathrm{j}})$ where weights $ w_\mathrm{k}= \max[0,4.5+\ln(E_\mathrm{k}/E_\mathrm{clu})]$~\cite{Dellacasa:1999kd}, $E_\mathrm{k}$ is the energy of the $k$-th cell of the cluster, $E_\mathrm{clu}$ is the cluster energy and $x_\mathrm{j,k}$ is the $j$-th coordinate in the calorimeter plane (along or perpendicular to the beam direction) of the $k$-th cell.
-Photons produce symmetric and compact clusters with $M_{20}\sim M_{02}\sim 1.5$~cm$^{2}$, while clusters produced by \nbar are generally larger and more asymmetric.
-Fig.~\ref{fig:disp} shows $M_{20}$ and $M_{02}$ distributions obtained with Monte-Carlo simulations performed with the ALICE simulation and reconstruction framework AliRoot~\cite{ALICE:2005aa} and the DPMJET 3.0-5~\cite{dpmjet:2000he} event generator.
+Photons produce symmetric and compact clusters with $\lambda_\mathrm{short}\sim \lambda_\mathrm{long}\sim 1.5$~cm$^{2}$, while clusters produced by \nbar are generally larger and more asymmetric.
+Fig.~\ref{fig:disp} shows $\lambda_\mathrm{short}$ and $\lambda_\mathrm{long}$ distributions obtained with Monte-Carlo simulations performed with the ALICE simulation and reconstruction framework AliRoot~\cite{ALICE:2005aa} and the DPMJET 3.0-5~\cite{dpmjet:2000he} event generator.
 The AliRoot framework includes a detailed description of the material of ALICE subdetectors, simulates responses of all detectors using GEANT 3 tracking, and applies a standard reconstruction procedure to the simulated data.
 Clusters are classified according to the particles depositing the largest part of the energy in the cluster.
-A selection $M_{02}\geq a_\mathrm{disp}-M_{20}$ with $a_\mathrm{disp}=4$ cm$^{2}$, shown with dashed line on Fig.~\ref{fig:disp}, is applied in the analysis.
+A selection $\lambda_\mathrm{long}\geq a_\mathrm{disp}-\lambda_\mathrm{short}$ with $a_\mathrm{disp}=4$ cm$^{2}$, shown with dashed line on Fig.~\ref{fig:disp}, is applied in the analysis.
 Another possibility to distinguish an antineutron is to use the number of cells in a cluster.
 The mean number of cells in photon clusters with $E_\mathrm{clu}>0.5$~\gevc follows an approximately Poisson distribution with a mean of $\sim 2$ cells, while the number of cells in antineutron clusters has a wide distribution with a mean of $\sim 15$ cells.
 This variable is correlated to the dispersion of a cluster, but an application of the selection $N_\mathrm{cell}> 7$ improves the purity of $\nbar$ sample.

 Antiprotons may also induce hadronic showers with large dispersion values.
 The neutrality identification criterion is the absence of a track reconstructed in the central tracking system and extrapolated to the PHOS surface in the vicinity of a cluster (by default, $10\sigma$)~\cite{Blau:2020wda}.
 The $\sigma$ value here is the track $\pt$-dependent resolution of a track propagation to the PHOS.
 The resolution decreases with the track momentum and reaches approximately 1.4 cm along the beam and magnetic field direction and 2.4 cm in the perpendicular direction at a track $\pt=1$ \gevc.
 Antiprotons could have a large offset between the point of entry of a track to the PHOS and the center of gravity of a cluster, therefore, a relatively large veto selection is chosen.